Church Stained Glass Windows

 Instead, basic trace lines were augmented with a simple wash, and sometimes even the wash was left out.
 This gave the work a freer style, but meant a loss in legibility from below, as the figures weren’t so well defined.

-Chartres Cathedral was rebuilt in 1194 after a near-devastating fire, and the stained glass created from between c.1200-1240.
+Chartres Cathedral was rebuilt in 1194 after a near-devastating fire, and the church stained glass windows created from between c.1200-1240.

 New developments in architecture meant bigger windows – and boy, did they capitalise on that!
 The religious significance of stained glass is largely lost to us today, but it’s worth quoting the Bishop of Durand de Mende here, to underline just how serious a role it had in the early 13th century: ‘stained glass windows, through which the clarity of the sun is transmitted, signify the Holy Scriptures, which banish evil from us and enlighten our being’.